Have you ever paid for a long-term gym membership only to stop using it after a few weeks? You know, when you lost your gym motivation?

 Another (more expensive) option is to get an all-in-one machine, like a Bowflex home gym.
 I had one for about 3 years, and can say it worked great (my only complaint was that the resistance was a bit weak, even with all the resistance add-ons).

-As someone who’s been training for 15 years, I can confidently say that, unless you plan to go into competitive bodybuilding or want a large variety of exercises, you probably won’t need anything beyond a good machine.
+As someone who’s been training for 15 years and has kept his gym motivation, I can confidently say that, unless you plan to go into competitive bodybuilding or want a large variety of exercises, you probably won’t need anything beyond a good machine.
 For casual weight training, the mat and bands should be enough workout equipment.

 How Does This Save Me Money?